 Specific background factors may contribute to vulnerability which are often combined with specific influences such as family and friends, or online, and with specific needs, for which an extremist or terrorist group may appear to provide an answer.
 Being drawn into terrorism includes not just violent extremism, but also non-violent extremism, which can create an atmosphere conducive to terrorism and can popularise views that terrorists exploit.

 The ‘Counter-Terrorism and Security Act’ (2015) places ‘due regard’ on our need to prevent people from being drawn into terrorism.
 This is known as the Prevent duty and is in line with Government’s Contest strategy (the counterterrorist strategy).

-Steve Lung is our Designated Safeguarding Lead and Prevent Lead.
+Kate Wells is our Designated Safeguarding Lead and Prevent Lead.